Redant136/Cookbook/5 Ingredients - Jamie Oliver/5 Ingredients - Jamie Oliver.md

 - 1 3/4 oz dark chocolate (70%)
 #### Instructions
 1. Preheat the oven to 375F.
 Grease an 8 inch square baking pan and line with parchment paper.
-2. In a bowl, mix together the butter, flour, sugar and the finely grated zest of halt the orange by rubbing the mixture between your thumbs and fingertips.
+2. In a bowl, mix together the butter, flour, sugar and the finely grated zest of half the orange by rubbing the mixture between your thumbs and fingertips.
 3. Squash and pat into dough - don't knead it - then push into the lined pan in a 1/2 inch thick layer.
 4. Prick all over with a fork, then bake for 20 minutes or until lightly golden.
 Remove, sprinkle over a little extra sugar while it's still warm, then leave to cool.
 5. Meanwhile, melt the chocolate in a heatproof bowl over a pan of gently simmering water, then remove.